naturesdata/CorrelationProject/README.md

 ```
 *See Table 1 in the supplemental materials under "Equalize The Size Of The Files Containing The Comparisons" for resource usage information for this command.*
 ## Feature Frequency Of Significant Comparisons <a name="header10"></a>
-The next part of the analysis is to obtain the mapping of features to the frequency which they appear in significant comparisons.
+The next part of the analysis is to obtain the mapping of features to the frequency which they appear in significant comparisons separated by domain.
 Before such a mapping can be created for features which appeared in *maximally* significant comparisons, we must filter the comparisons, selecting only the maximally significant ones:
 ```
 bash jobs/alpha-filter.sh data/comp-dicts 5e-324 0 5 data/maximum-filtered
 ```
 *See Table 1 in the supplemental materials under "Filtering Comparisons By Maximum Alpha" for resource usage information for this command.* The above command needs to be ran from index 0 to 852.
-The mappings for both Bonferroni significance and maximum significance can be made by executing the following:
+The feature-to-frequency mappings for both Bonferroni significance and maximum significance can be made into CSV format by executing the following:
 ```
 bash jobs/sig-freqs.sh data/comp-dicts data/bonferroni-sig-freqs.p
 ```